cran-task-views/WebTechnologies/WebTechnologies.md

 1. frameworks for building web-based R applications, and
 1. online services that can be accessed from R.

-If you have comments or suggestions for improving or growing this task view, please submit an issue or a pull request in the GitHub repository linked above.
+If you have suggestions for improving or growing this task view, please submit an issue or a pull request in the GitHub repository linked above.
 If you can't contribute on GitHub, please e-mail the task view maintainer.